-Graduate Medical Education is committed to improving the health of the population served by providing opportunities that attend to the educational, administrative, financial, emotional, and accreditation needs of the GME trainee.
-In addition to overseeing the accreditation process, the GME is readily available to assist anyone who may have questions about the GME office, policies and procedures, the accreditation process, or any of the ten accredited programs.
-Click here for a brief year in review.
+Graduate Medical Education is committed to improving the health of the population served by providing opportunities that attend to the educational, administrative, financial, emotional and accreditation needs of the GME trainee.
+The GME Office is available to assist anyone who may have questions about the GME Office, policies and procedures, the accreditation process or the nine accredited programs.

 Tsveti Markova, M.D., F.A.A.F.P.

 Associate Dean for Graduate Medical Education and Designated Institutional Officer